 Rochester, New York is located in the ___________ Region of the state.

 — Chris Clemens (@cpclemens) December 19, 2017

 Utica is pretty close to Central New York, but there are plenty of claims to the Mohawk Valley.
-Though, oddly, Gloversville on the bottom edge of the Adirondack Region, was originally put on the map for, you guessed it: glove making.
-As many of those gloves were made of leather, Gloversville still wouldn’t actually be considered part of an area formerly known as the Leatherstocking Region.
+Gloversville on the bottom edge of the Adirondack Region, was originally put on the map for, you guessed it: glove making.
+Even though many of those gloves were made of leather, Gloversville had nothing to do with the Leatherstocking Region.
 So, here’s another scientific Twitter poll: